chawyehsu/moonup/README.md

 Usage: moonup [OPTIONS] <COMMAND>

 Commands:
-  default  Set the default toolchain install  Install or update a MoonBit toolchain pin      Pin the MoonBit toolchain to a specific version show     Show installed and currently active toolchains which    Show the actual binary that will be run for a given command help     Print this message or the help of the given subcommand(s)
+  completions  Generate shell completions default      Set the default toolchain install      Install or update a MoonBit toolchain [aliases: i] pin          Pin the MoonBit toolchain to a specific version show         Show installed and currently active toolchains update       Update MoonBit latest toolchain and moonup [aliases: u] which        Show the actual binary that will be run for a given command help         Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Increase logging verbosity